 Because dating can be uncomfortable and feel risky, many people give up.
-Just the thought of trying again to meet someone can be exhausting, discouraging.
-They’d love to have a guide, someone to talk to, to share insights, to encourage them and offer support.
+Just the thought of trying again to meet someone can be exhausting and discouraging.
+They’d love to have a guide, someone to talk to, to share insights, to encourage them, and offer support.

-For many, a dating coach is exactly what they are looking for.
+For many, dating coaching is exactly what they are looking for.
 They want a guide, a partner, someone to give them self-confidence as they put themselves out there to meet new people.
-A coach won’t find a date for you, but they will partner with you as you follow your path, set goals for yourself, work toward them, evaluate your progress, with the hope of ultimately attaining them.
+A dating coach won’t find a date for you, but they will partner with you as you follow your path, set goals for yourself, work toward them, and evaluate your progress, with the hope of ultimately attaining them.

 A neurodiversity-affirming life coach will not try to teach you to be different, to mask, or pretend to be neurotypical in order to be liked.
 You can be liked exactly as you are with no need to put on an act to please others.
 Finding the right person isn’t guaranteed, but it is possible.
 You deserve the chance to find someone who values and appreciates you exactly as you are, someone you can value as they are.

 What Can You Expect From Dating Coaching?

 Starting in late August 2022, Adult Autism Assessment and Services will be offering life coaching, including dating life coaching.
 There will be a program of curriculum to serve as a guide.
 It will include structure paired with flexibility and self-direction.

 Dating coaching sessions will focus on a variety of topics such as: